vsedwick/Portfolio/Thesis_Research (python)/Photometry/README.md

 - Set the base folder as the project directory in the configuration file ("config.yaml").
 Choose one of the samples to use as the example behavior file.

--After running the photocode, "summary_values_05052024.py" will perform a series of calculations to output plottable values into csv sheets.
+- After running the photocode, "summary_values_05052024.py" will perform a series of calculations to output plottable values into csv sheets.
+[This script is currently compatible with the config file, but it will be soon.